Supercomputing-System-AI-Lab/MegaFold/README.md

 To achieve peak performance, the kernel's configuration (block sizes, num warps, etc.) should be tuned to your specific hardware and input shapes.

-1. Import `TritonEvoformer` as shown above.
+1. Import `TritonEvoformer` from `megafold.model.FusedEvoAttention.unfused_evoattention` (starts with untuned kernels)
 2. Use it in your model's training or inference script.
 3. Run your script with autotuning enabled: